tetris245/ULTRAbc/README.md

   - Moved the BC messages under the Search Input box, and the AutoJoin message under the Languages selector
   - Moved the Extensions button to the top after the Next button, and the lobby buttons to the center bottom
   - Moved the Club Card button and added the buttons corresponding to other games in rooms (GGTS, LARP, Magic Battle, Pandora Prison)
-* Improved the online Pandora Prison as following (you need to enable the appropriate Immersion settings to recreate the room after full relog):
+* Improved the online Pandora Prison as following (you need to enable the appropriate Immersion settings to auto-remake rooms):
   - If you decide to be a prisoner in Infiltration dialog, a new room will always be created, and you will get admin powers after a full relog
   - If you decide to be a guardian in Infiltration dialog and choose the new room option, you can also get admin powers after a full relog
   - You can also directly create a Pandora room in any BC lobby (what's not possible with the Infiltration method, that is limited to the Mixed lobby)